gsamokovarov/web-console/README.markdown

 end
 ```

-After you save the `Gemfile` changes, make sure to run `bundle install` and
-restart your server for the _Web Console_ to kick in.

 ## Usage

 The web console allows you to create an interactive Ruby session in your
 browser.
-Those sessions are launched automatically in case on an error, but
+Those sessions are launched automatically in case of an error, but
 they can also be launched manually in any page.

 For example, calling `console` in a view will display a console in the current